Bloch dynamics with second order Berry phase correction: Introduction

 Berry phase is an important object that appears during the adiabatic limit of quantum dynamics, as some slow-changing variables enter the quantum evolution as parameters, see \cites{Berry, SW}.
 As observed by Simon in \cite{Simon}, the adiabatic Berry phase has an elegant mathematical interpretation as the holonomy of a certain connection, the Berry connection, in the appropriate fiber bundle.
 This setup gives rise to the Berry curvature, which is gauge invariant and can be considered as a physical observable.
 It has been used in the Bloch dynamics to explain various important phenomena in crystals, see for example \cites{GYN,XCN} and related references.
 Panati, Spohn and Teufel later gave a rigorous derivation of such Bloch dynamics in \cites{PST,PST2} by writing down the effective Hamiltonian with the help of the Weyl quantization.
 A simple derivation of the Bloch dynamics with Berry phase correction based on WKB asymptotics was also given by E, Lu and Yang in \cite{ELY}.

-Recently in the physics literature, Gao, Yang and Niu in \cites{GYN,GYN2} have constructed a second order semi-classical theory for Bloch electrons under uniform electromagnetic fields.
+Recently, Gao, Yang and Niu in \cites{GYN,GYN2} constructed a second order semi-classical theory for Bloch electrons under uniform electromagnetic fields, {which was based on the semiclassical Lagrangian approach originated in \cite{SunNiu}}.
 The second order correction terms in Bloch dynamics are obtained, where the first order correction to the Berry curvature is derived.
-The second order semi-classical theory can be used to explain some important physical phenomenon, such as electric polarizability, magnetic susceptibility, and magnetoelectric polarizability, etc. This provides the motivation to our current study, which aims to extend the mathematical derivation of Bloch dynamics to include second order corrections.
+The second order semi-classical theory can be used to explain some important physical phenomenon, such as electric polarizability, magnetic susceptibility, and magnetoelectric polarizability, etc., { which are investigated in the recent literature \cites{YuLiuYang, GaoXiao, SunLu, XiaoDuNiu, SunLu2}.
+In particular, some of the applications are connected with the second order Bloch dynamics with only the external electric field as perturbation, see e.g. \cites{GaoXiao, XiaoDuNiu}.} { This provides the motivation to our current study: we aim to extend the mathematical derivation of Bloch dynamics to include second order corrections in the presence of an external electric field}.

-The main purpose of this paper is to give a derivation of the effective Bloch dynamics in crystals based on asymptotic analysis up the second order.
-The final results that we obtain agree with the recent paper \cite{GYN} in the situation of uniform electric field, but our approach is mathematically rigorous and is able to handle more general potentials.
-We also note an independent derivation of the Bloch dynamics with the second order correction \cite{GaimTeufel} using Weyl quantization of operator valued symbols (see \cite{StiepanTeufel} for a related work).
+The main purpose of this paper is to give a {rigorous} derivation of the effective Bloch dynamics in crystals based on asymptotic analysis up to the second order. {The justification of the corrected dynamics is not based on the semiclassical Lagrangian approach, but the WKB analysis.
+Since with the proper incorporation of the Bloch function, the WKB solution with high order corrections is proved in \cite{CMS} to approximate the true solution of \eqref{SE1} up to a quantifiable error in an arbitrary order of $\eps$, this approximation theory acts as the foundation of our derivation.} The final results that we obtain agree with the recent paper \cite{GYN} in the situation of uniform electric field, but our approach is mathematically rigorous and is able to handle more general potentials.
+We also note an independent derivation of the Bloch dynamics with second order correction \cite{GaimTeufel} using Weyl quantization of operator valued symbols (see \cite{StiepanTeufel} for a related work).